An official website of the United States government

 Index values may be revised up to 3 months following the initial release.
 The data displayed in the percent change and analysis tables are the index values, monthly percent changes, quarterly percent changes, and 12-month percent changes for every month that this select group of indexes has been published.

 Other publications produced by IPP analyze specific indexes and aspects of the U.S. economy.
 Some of these publications review how the U.S. Import and Export Price Indexes relate to particular industries, regional areas, and uses, while others provide a comprehensive background and study regarding an area of interest.
-The review the performance of a particular industry’s corresponding U.S. Import and Export Price Indexes, which factors played a role in the index movement, and which states were involved in that industry. observe the movements of specific export indexes related to a state’s or U.S. region’s main exporting industries.
-The takes a detailed look at how U.S. Import and Export Price Indexes can be used for that purpose. provide variance statistics for select indexes.
-Information and tables are available on the . and articles examine more comprehensive economic issues.
+Industry pamphlets review the performance of a particular industry’s corresponding U.S. Import and Export Price Indexes, which factors played a role in the index movement, and which states were involved in that industry.
+Regional pamphlets observe the movements of specific export indexes related to a state’s or U.S. region’s main exporting industries.
+The contract escalation pamphlet takes a detailed look at how U.S. Import and Export Price Indexes can be used for that purpose.
+The Variance Estimates for Price Changes in the Import and Export Price Indexes January–December 2018 provide variance statistics for select indexes.
+Information and tables are available on the comparability of import prices to their PPI counterparts.
+Monthly Labor Review (MLR) and Beyond the Numbers articles examine more comprehensive economic issues.
 These articles could include a historical piece involving a highly traded commodity, or an in-depth study about how international prices compared with other economic indicators.
-In addition, several used U.S. Import and Export Price Indexes data for exchange rate studies, as well as industry-specific studies of imports or exports.
-Information is also available for who provide the data to BLS that are used to calculate indexes.
+In addition, several external academic papers used U.S. Import and Export Price Indexes data for exchange rate studies, as well as industry-specific studies of imports or exports.
+Information is also available for import and export survey respondents who provide the data to BLS that are used to calculate indexes.

 All publications, as well as links to academic papers that reference import and export pricing data, can be found on the MXP home page.
 Users may also subscribe to receive a monthly email that is sent whenever the U.S. Import and Export Price Indexes are updated by clicking “BLS News Service Subscription Page” in the box labeled MXP Contacts at the bottom of the U.S. Import and Export Price Indexes home page.